- Loan Information

 Alternative loans from lenders are available to students.
 These loans are not federally funded.
 The interest rates on these loans often are variable, are not capped and are tied to the prime rate or the LIBOR index.
 The Office of Student Financial Services encourages students to take advantage of their federal loan programs before exploring alternative loan options.

-Detailed information regarding the federal loan program for the 2013-2014 academic year is illustrated below.
-Loan information effective July 1, 2014.
+Detailed information regarding the federal loan program for the 2015-2016 academic year is illustrated below.
+Loan interest rates effective July 1, 2015.
+Origination fees effective October 1, 2015.

 |PARENT PLUS LOAN||PRIVATE/ALTERNATIVE|